-In response to the COVID-19 pandemic, The Japan Foundation, Sydney has implemented the below COVID-19 Safety Plan for Centre Visits for Schools from November 4, 2020.
 Please carefully read the COVID-19 Safety Plan below to ensure you and your students are aware of the necessary safety measures during your visit.
+Please note the safety plan will be updated from time to time in accordance with NSW Health and Department of Education requirements.

 Visiting school groups must:

 - Follow guidelines set by their educational authority (e.g. state/territory Department of Education or Independent or Catholic authority) concerning excursions during the COVID-19 pandemic.

 - Have permission from their school principal to visit The Japan Foundation, Sydney (JPF Sydney).

 It is the main teacher’s responsibility to inform JPF Sydney if any visitor(s) test positive within 2 weeks of their visit.

 JPF Sydney will contact the main teacher should a COVID-19 positive case be reported on our premises on the same day of the visit.
 It is the main teacher’s responsibility to contact the visitor(s) at the school.